Praise for DRAGONS AND MARSHMALLOWS (Zoey and Sassafras, Book 1):

 A Mighty Girl Book of the Year

 "Concepts are explained concisely and clearly, and a short glossary provides valuable vocabulary building.
 The slightly larger font makes the text inviting for emerging readers, and the illustrations blend perfectly into the story.
-Sassafras and the dragon prove to be able sidekicks in the vein of Disney characters...whilst this book is a natural fit for STEM collections, it deserves a place in all libraries serving young readers." -- School Library Journal
+Sassafras and the dragon prove to be able sidekicks in the vein of Disney characters...even as this book is a natural fit for STEM collections, it deserves a place in all libraries serving young readers." -- School Library Journal

 "...Citro gracefully balances her story’s scientific and fantasy elements." -- Publishers Weekly